 Dentistry is both an art and a science; dental crowns provide a perfect example of this.
 A dental crown is a covering that fits over a damaged or unattractive tooth.
 It can even replace a lost tooth altogether as part of a dental bridge.
-Crowns can be made out of various materials, but when they are crafted out of high-quality porcelain, they are virtually indistinguishable from natural teeth.
+Dental crowns in our East Hartford, CT dental office can be made out of various materials, but when they are crafted out of high-quality porcelain, they are virtually indistinguishable from natural teeth.
 When you visit us for your restorative consultation, we will recommend the type of crown that we believe is best for your unique circumstances.

 After we finish preparing the tooth, we will take some impressions of it, either digitally or with reliable, putty-like impression materials.
 We send the impressions, along with detailed notes, to a dental laboratory.
 There, the technicians will use the data we provide to make models of your teeth for the creation of a crown.
 The models will serve as guides during the creation of your new crown.
 The experts at the laboratory will pay great attention to detail and work hard to ensure that your new restoration both enhances your smile and functions well within your unique bite.